-A lot of questions come up when you decide to design or redesign your landscape.
+A lot of questions come up when you decide to design or redesign your landscape style.
 Where will this tree go?
 Where will that shrub go?
 Will this color paver or brick complement the my landscape?
 Does this border make my house look fat?
 (Just kidding).
-But before you ask any of those questions, you should answer the most important one of all: What style of landscape will you have?
+But before you ask any of those questions, you should answer the most important one of all: What landscape style will you have?

 Landscape styles are important for a few reasons.
 First of all, they set the tone of your overall project and give you a clear direction to work towards.
 But more importantly, the landscape style you choose is a way to reflect your own personality and style through your home and its appearance.

-Here is a list and brief description of some of the most common landscape styles seen today to give you an idea of the many possibilities available when it comes to choosing your style.
+Here is a list and brief description of some of the most common landscape design ideas seen today to give you an idea of the many possibilities available when it comes to choosing your style.

-Formal landscape: This landscape style is defined by straight lines and solid shapes.
+Formal landscape: This landscape style is defined by straight lines and solid shapes or geometric shapes.
 Plants are kept pruned to emphasize a neat, polished appearance.

 Informal landscape: An informal landscape is just as it sounds—informal.
 But that doesn’t mean it’s a mess.
 The informal style utilizes curvy lines and less-defined shapes to give off a cozy and laid-back look.